ReAGEnT-WiSe2021-22/Twint-API/README.md

 The tweets are stored separately according to the party of the German representatives

 Like in the first scraper you can modify the data range.

+Merge all JSON files from one party to one file.
+Then you can use `JSON_utils.py` to clean the tweets.